markwilliams970/Rally-Export-FieldDefinitions/README.md

     ruby rally_export_fields.rb

-The script will by default prepare a Tab-Delimited text file that you can open with Excel, delineating the Custom Fields for your Rally Workspace.
+The script will by default prepare a Tab-Delimited text file that you can open with Excel, delineating the Field definitions for your Rally Workspace.